hoophq/docs/docs/configuring/authentication/azure.md

 # Oauth2 - Azure

-This guide explain how to configure Azure with Hoop running it locally.
+This guide explains how to configure Azure with Hoop running it locally.

 ## Requirements